-Dad’s simple fried soy sauce noodles with beef and onion recipe that can be made in 15 minutes that’s super flavourful!
+Dad’s simple fried soy sauce noodles with beef and onion recipe that can be made in 15 minutes that’s super flavorful!
 My ultimate childhood comfort food 🙂

 This is a childhood meal I used to beg my dad to make me all the time.
 There are so many memories around this dish that really warms my heart up just eating it.

 Traditionally, family dinners would always be together at the table, with no TV.
 It’s family time.
 Having dad’s beef and onion soy sauce noodles however meant cozy dinner time in front of the TV with mom and dad while watching Star Trek or X-Files.
 It’s one of my fondest food memories as a kid, which is why it makes this recipe so close to my heart.

-Now that I’m somewhat grown up, I appreciate the simplicity and amazing flavours of this quick recipe on a different level.
-You can literally whip this up in 10 minutes and would you believe it uses spaghettini?
-You may use any type of noodles in its place but there’s something about the slippery texture of the spaghettini that gives this dish a wonderful texture and flavour.
+Now that I’m somewhat grown up, I appreciate the simplicity and amazing flavors of this quick recipe on a different level.
+You can literally whip this up in 15 minutes and would you believe it uses spaghettini?
+You may use any type of noodles in its place but there’s something about the slippery texture of the spaghettini that gives this dish a wonderful texture and flavor.

 For this soy sauce fried noodles, all ingredients should be available at your local grocery store.

 For the cut of beef, I would say you can use any cut of beef.
 It will be sliced thinly so you don’t need to worry too much if it’s a tougher cut of meat.
-My dad used to use flank steak in his recipe, but I found that a bit on the pricier side so we used ‘steak tails’ which are essentially a sirloin which was inexpensive but very flavourful.
+My dad used to use flank steak in his recipe, but I found that a bit on the pricier side so we used ‘steak tails’ which are essentially a sirloin which was inexpensive but very flavorful.

 PUTTING IT TOGETHER